MicrosoftDocs/sccm-docs-powershell-ref/sccm-cmdlets/ConfigurationManager/vlatest/New-CMDepTokenRequest.md

 The second command creates a **PSCredential** object that contains the Intune organizational account and the password stored in $SecPasswd.
 The command stores the **PSCredential** object in the $IntuneCreds variable.

-The last command creates a DEP token request using the Intune credentials stored inm $IntuneCreds and the DEP token request file stored at the specified path.
+The last command downloads a DEP token request using the Intune credentials stored in $IntuneCreds and stores the downloaded file at the specified path.

 ## PARAMETERS